TheGoldenChicken/group16-mlops-project/reports/README.md

 --- We created two docker images, one for training, one for prediction.
 The plan was also to develop a third one which would have a bit more functionality for deployment purposes, but we didn't get around to this. \\

-To run out training docker image, use ' bla bla bla bla'
+To run out training docker image, use ''

 To run the prediction docker image, use ' bla bla bla' ---